twilight-rs/twilight/gateway/README.md

 messages, useful for load balancing and microservices.
 Using the `stream` module, shards can be easily managed in groups.

-The Cluster is an interface which manages the health of the shards it manages and proxies all of their events under one unified stream.
-This is useful to use if you have a large bot in over 1000 or 2000 guilds.

 ## Examples

 There are a few usage examples located in the [root of the `twilight`